WGRZ: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 WGRZ-DT2 was affiliated with NBC Weather Plus until that network shut down in December 2008, and aired a locally originated "Weather Plus" channel between that time and June 2009.
 The DT2 channel then switched to Universal Sports, which it carried through the end of 2011.

 The Retro Television Network was previously seen on WGRZ-DT3.
 The 2.3 channel was removed in September 2011 with no replacement, in order to provide better picture quality to both the DT2 and the main WGRZ signal.
 The DT3 subchannel had never gained significant cable carriage and by that time, much of the programming was being duplicated by WBBZ-TV.
 Although the DT2 subchannel has achieved significant cable penetration dating to its time as a Weather Plus outlet, Universal Sports itself converted to a cable and satellite-only service in January 2012 as part of Comcast's overhaul of the NBC Sports division.
 WGRZ-DT2 then became an affiliate of Antenna TV, competing with WBBZ-TV.
 The DT2 subchannel returned to weather on January 1, 2014, affiliating with WeatherNation TV with the local branding StormTeam 2 WeatherNation.
 Antenna TV then moved to a reactivated DT3.

 Justice Network was added as a digital subchannel in January 2015, replacing WeatherNation TV.
 Quest was added as an additional channel in late January 2018.

 Analog-to-digital conversion

-WGRZ discontinued regular programming on its analog signal, over VHF Channel 2, at 1 p.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 33.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 2.
+WGRZ ended regular programming on its analog signal, over VHF Channel 2, at 1 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 33, using virtual channel 2.

 As part of the SAFER Act, WGRZ kept its analog signal on the air until June 26 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.
 WGRZ dropped the -TV suffix, like most Gannett stations, just a week after the transition.